European School The Hague

-The European School The Hague (Europese School Den Haag), or ESH, offers tuition in 13 European languages, leading to the European Baccalaureate.
+The European School The Hague (Europese School Den Haag), or ESH is an Accredited European School offering nursery, primary and secondary education in 13 European languages, leading to the European Baccalaureate.

 Curriculum

 Students at the European School The Hague must enrol in a language section, with general instruction provided in the language of the respective section.
 The primary school currently operates Dutch, English, French, German and Spanish language sections, and the Secondary school offers Dutch, English and French language sections, with German beginning in school year 2020-2021.
 Students must choose from either English, French or Dutch for their second language, which becomes the language of instruction for the History, Geography and Ethics curriculum from the third-year secondary.

 As per the policy of the European Schools, students whose mother tongue is not covered by a language section, must enrol in the section of one of the EU's official vehicular languages (English, German, or French), or in the section of the host country language (Dutch).
 They may then opt for their mother tongue for "Language 1" classes in place of those usually provided by their respective chosen language section.
 For the purposes of second language classes, their respective chosen section then becomes their designated second language.

 In 2006 the Council of the European Union and European Parliament adopted a European Framework for Key Competences for Lifelong Learning.
 These competences are incorporated and embedded in the European Schools curriculum.
 The eight key competences, which all individuals need for personal fulfillment and development, active citizenship, social inclusion and employment form the basis of the school’s curriculum.